 In the long run, the primary risk of the trade war is the deterioration of the global rule-based trading system.
-The policies implemented by the United States and China, followed by the EU and other countries, have undermined the trading system.
-As a result, trade appears to be becoming more regional and less global (Legge and Lukaszuk 2021).
+The policies implemented by the US and China, followed by the EU and other countries, have undermined the trading system.
+As a result, trade appears to be becoming more regional and less global (Legge and Lukaszuk, 2021).

-Politically, the trade war has occasionally strained relations between the United States and the EU, as well as between China and the EU.
-The EU has adopted a more cautious approach than the United States in responding to China's trade practices, fearing that a confrontational stance could backfire and harm EU businesses operating in China (Bomassi and Haenle 2022).
+Politically, the trade war has occasionally strained relations between the US and the EU, as well as between China and the EU.
+The EU has adopted a more cautious approach than the US in responding to China's trade practices, fearing that a confrontational stance could backfire and harm EU businesses operating in China (Bomassi and Haenle, 2022).

-The United States has often criticized the EU's approach, arguing that it has not done enough to counter China's unfair trade practices.
-This has led to occasional tensions between the United States and the EU.
-One early example of critique was the U.S.'s opposition to the EU's decision to grant China "market economy status" in 2016.
-The EU's move to recognize China as a market economy would have made it more difficult for the EU to impose antidumping measures on Chinese imports, which are intended to protect EU industries from unfair competition.
-The U.S. view was that China did not meet the criteria for market economy status and that the EU's move could harm global efforts to address China's unfair trade practices.
-The United States also expressed concerns that the EU's decision would weaken the effectiveness of international trade rules and lead to a flood of cheap Chinese imports into the United States and other markets.
+The US has often criticized the EU's approach, arguing that it has not done enough to counter China's unfair trade practices.
+This has led to occasional tensions between the US and the EU.
+One early example of critique was the US's opposition to the EU's decision to grant China "market economy status" in 2016.
+The EU's move to recognize China as a market economy would have made it more difficult for the EU to impose anti-dumping measures on Chinese imports, which are intended to protect EU industries from unfair competition.
+The US view was that China did not meet the criteria for market economy status and that the EU's move could harm global efforts to address China's unfair trade practices.
+The US also expressed concerns that the EU's decision would weaken the effectiveness of international trade rules and lead to a flood of cheap Chinese imports into the US and other markets.

-The election of Joe Biden as president improved the relationship between the United States and the EU.
-Tariffs on trade remain in place, but many steps have been taken toward deeper collaboration.
-The president has emphasized the shared values of democracy, human rights, and multilateralism that underpin the relationship between the United States and the EU (Islam 2022).
-For instance, the United States and EU have continued to cooperate on defense and security issues, including efforts to address evolving threats such as cyberattacks and disinformation campaigns.
+The appointment of Joe Biden as president improved the relationship between the US and the EU.
+Tariffs on trade remain in place, but many steps have been taken towards deeper collaboration.
+The president has emphasized the shared values of democracy, human rights, and multilateralism that underpin the relationship between the US and the EU (Islam, 2022).
+For instance, the US and EU have continued to cooperate on defense and security issues, including efforts to address evolving threats such as cyberattacks and disinformation campaigns.
 Moreover, the Biden administration has sought to address trade disputes with the EU, including suspending tariffs related to the long-standing Airbus-Boeing dispute and agreeing to work together on addressing global steel and aluminum overcapacity.
-The United States and the EU have also aimed to coordinate their approaches to China on various issues, such as trade, human rights, and technology.
+The US and the EU have also aimed to coordinate their approaches to China on various issues, such as trade, human rights, and technology.
 Both sides recognize the need to engage with China, but they also acknowledge the challenges posed by its economic, military, and technological rise.

-Despite these positive developments, there remain some areas of disagreement and tension between the United States and the EU, such as digital taxation, data privacy, and Iran's nuclear program.
-Moreover, the U.S. practice to block the appointments of new judges in WTO's Appelate Body, which paralyses the dispute settlement, is criticized by the EU.
-Overall, however, the relationship between the United States and the EU has generally improved under Joe Biden's presidency, with both sides showing a willingness to work together on shared priorities and global challenges.
+Despite these positive developments, there remain some areas of disagreement and tension between the US and the EU, such as digital taxation, data privacy, and Iran's nuclear program.
+Moreover, the US practice to block the appointments of new judges in WTO's Appelate Body, which paralyses the dispute settlement, is criticized by the EU.
+Overall, however, the relationship between the US and the EU has generally improved under Joe Biden's presidency, with both sides showing a willingness to work together on shared priorities and global challenges.